Tekle Haymanot of Gojjam: Battle of Adwa

 In 1896, Negus Tekle Haymanot fought at the Battle of Adwa on the side of Menelik.
-During the battle of Adwa he commanded 8,000 riflemen, 15,000 spearmen and 700 calvary.
+During the battle of Adwa he commanded 8,000 riflemen, 15,000 spearmen and 700 cavalry.

 Death

 Ultimately Emperor Menelik determined that Gojjam was too valuable a province to be held by one man and, upon the death of Tekle Haymanot, Menelik divided Gojjam into three parts.
 He assigned the three parts to different men responsible to him.
 One of the men came from Shewa.

-Tekle Haymanot Tessemma was the father of at least three sons and four daughters.
+Tekle Haymanot Tesema was the father of at least three sons and four daughters.
 His sons were as follows: Bezabah, Hailu, and Balaw.
 One of his sons, Ras Hailu Tekle Haymanot, succeeded him as Hailu II of Gojjam.